Preschool

 -

-Preschool physical education concentrates on developing gross motor skills, rhythm, and coordination through such activities as running, jumping, skipping, hopping, and sliding.
+Preschool physical education concentrates on developing gross motor skills, listening skills, rhythm, and coordination through such activities as running, jumping, skipping, hopping, and sliding.
 Fundamental movement patterns such as throwing and catching, dribbling, catching and fleeing, and striking are developed.
-Attention is given to providing the maximum amount of movement per class period.
-Music is often used as a motivational technique.
-A variety of activities is offered, and all students are included in every activity.
+Attention is given to providing the maximum amount of movement per class period and incorporating structured play.
+Preschool students attend PE four days a week.

 -

-The Music program offers a variety of opportunities to suit the talent and abilities of students of all ages.
-Our Preschool students learn the foundations of music from their first day of class with singing and clapping games, as well as an introduction to the various families that make up the orchestra.
-Students can recognize instruments by sight and sound, as well as understanding which family they come from.
+The Music program offers a variety of opportunities to suit the talents and abilities of students of all ages.
+Our Preschool students learn the foundations of music from their first day of class with singing, rhythm, and movement activities, as well as an introduction to the various families that make up the orchestra.
+Students can recognize instruments by sight and sound, as well as understand which family they come from.
 Throughout the entire music curriculum, students continue to sing and perform for special programs.
+Preschool students will attend music class twice a week.

 -

-Library classes begin with PK3 and continue through our boys' time here at Stuart Hall.
-The boys begin to check out books in PK4.
-There is a curriculum of library skills that begins in PK3 with basic parts of a book, care of books and information about who an author and illustrator are.
-Visiting authors on campus bring the book writing process to life for the students.
+Weekly library classes begin with PK3 and continue through our boys' time here at Stuart Hall.
+The goal of these classes is to promote a true love of reading in the boys.
+There is a curriculum of library skills that begins in PK3 with basic parts of a book, care of books, and information about who an author and illustrator are.
+Visiting authors on campus bring the book-writing process to life for the students.
 Beginning in Kindergarten, the boys are introduced to various sources of information and begin to determine how each resource is best used.
-The curriculum includes a portion of library class when the boys are read aloud to throughout their time at Stuart Hall.
+The curriculum includes a portion of library class where the boys are read aloud to throughout their time at Stuart Hall.

 -